Seán "Clárach" Mac Domhnaill: Poetic style

-While not a true bardic poet like Dáibhí Ó Bruadair, MacDómhnaill adhered to the complex rhyming methodology of the bards.
+While not a true bardic poet like Dáibhí Ó Bruadair, Mac Domhnaill adhered to the complex rhyming methodology of the bards.
 His language could be ornate but not as flowery as the Classical Irish of the bardic schools.
 By the 18th century, this cloyingly ornate language had been abandoned in favour of modern dialect.
 The highly embellished language fell into disuse after the strict bardic schools closed down and a literary standard became impossible to maintain evenly across the country.